kkskwsk/Auroom/README.md

 # Auroom
-2D sound field simulator for enclosed spaces based on deterministic ray-tracing.
+2D basis for the 3D version.
+Proper simulator can be found in the Auroom3D repository.